 The word algorithm is derived from the name of Muhammad ibn Musa al-Khwarizmi, a Persian mathematician who lived around AD 780-850.
 Some algorithms are as old as civilizations.
 A division algorithm was already used by the Babylonians around 2500 BCE [2].
 Analyzing the time efficiency of recursive algorithms can be a difficult task.
 An easy but powerful approach is given by the master theorem [1].
 Linear programming is an old concept whose origins lie in solving logistic problems during World War 2.
 Back in the days, the term programming meant optimization, and not coding.
+Maximum flow has been studied since the 1950s, when it was formulated to study the Soviet railway system.
+The classic algorithm is by Ford and Fulkerson [4].
+However just recently there has been progress, and Chen et al. [3] managed to solve maximum flow in pretty much linear time.
 This chapter was written in collaboration with Henri Devillez and Roland Schmid.